ajlin11/SE_Project_Phase_TeamA5/README.md

 - Role-based access control (students, employers, administrators)
 - Student profile and schedule management
 - Employer job posting and recruitment management system
-- Intelligent job matching based on availability and skills
+- Job matching based on availability and skills
+- Real-time messaging between students and employers
 - Integrated real-time virtual interview system
 - Notification system for job updates and interviews
 - Administrative dashboard for system monitoring and control

-Overall, TESS provides a centralized, efficient, and intelligent solution for student employment by combining job matching, scheduling optimization, and real-time communication into a single platform.
+Overall, TESS provides a centralized, efficient and intelligent solution for student employment by combining job matching, scheduling optimization and real-time communication into a single platform.

 # 4. Roles and Tasks